ggorlen/rene/README.md

 - Blank lines are allowed, but the spaces in the lines need to match the current indentation level.
 - `else if`, `elif` and `elsif` are `elseif` in this language. `else if` is probably safer for your submissions.
 That said, you probably won't need to use `else if`.

-You can infer the rest of the syntax from the example `lcs.rene` and grammar `rene.lark`.

-There is no semantic analyzer in Rene, only parsing errors, so it's up to you to debug everything else in Python, which will mostly look like the Rene code other than line numbers and a few extra array conversion calls.
+There is no semantic analyzer in Rene, only parsing errors, so it's up to you to debug in Python, which will mostly look like the Rene code other than line numbers and a few extra array conversion calls.

 ### Arrays and 1-indexing